-Do you have something that your customer added to their cart, but never purchased?
+Have you had an item that your customer added to their cart, but was never purchased?
 Don’t let them forget about it!
-Sending an email with a link back to your checkout can be a powerful tool in recapturing lost business and boost your international sales.
+Sending an email with a link back to your checkout can be a powerful tool in recapturing lost business and boosting your international sales.
 Make sure your emails are clearly understood by having them translated into the native language of your shopper.
-A good abandon cart strategy can boost international sales by up to 10%.
+A good abandoned cart strategy can boost international sales by up to 10%.

-$4 trillion (yes, trillion) of revenue is lost each year through cart abandonment, but 65% of carts can be recaptured within 24 hours, and emails sent within 60 minutes of abandonment have a 40% open rate.
+$4 trillion (yes, trillion) of revenue is lost each year through cart abandonment, but 65% of carts can be recaptured within 24 hours; emails sent within 60 minutes of abandonment have a 40% open rate.

-33% of shoppers are likely to abandon their cart if in USD only.
+33% of shoppers are likely to abandon their cart if it’s in USD only.
 (Source: https://www.shopify.com/enterprise/global-ecommerce-statistics)

 According to PayPal’s Cross-Border Consumer Research, when international customers were asked, “Which, if any, of the following would make you more likely to buy from a website in another country?”
 In their answers, currency was a major factor.
 Localizing the currency for your customers throughout the shopping experience and during checkout can be a powerful tool in boosting conversion and customer satisfaction.

-When many eCommerce companies think about expanding globally they worry about things like fraud, compliance, and all the paperwork that comes along with processing international orders.
-Many times these worries have a paralysing effect to the point where the merchant does not go global at all or puts so many safeguards in place that they make it near impossible for legitimate international customers to purchase from them.
-Here are a few of the tools you can incorporate in order to sell confidently to your international customers:
+When many eCommerce companies think about expanding globally, they worry about things like fraud, compliance, and all the paperwork that comes along with processing international orders.
+Many times, these worries have a paralyzing effect to the point where the merchant does not go global at all or puts so many safeguards in place, that they make it near impossible for legitimate international customers to purchase from them.
+Here are a few of the tools you can incorporate to sell confidently to your international customers:

 Overseas purchases were in the majority on all but one continent